 - EC is available at the Student Health Center by appointment (610-436-2509).

 - Women can take emergency contraceptive pills up to 72 hours after unprotected sex,

 but the sooner the pills are taken, the better they will work.

-- There are three different types of emergency contraceptive pills available in the
+- There are two types of emergency contraception available the Student Health Center,

 - Emergency contraception is NOT a regular (ongoing) method of birth control.
 Take time